rsyncOSX/mydocsy/content/en/docs/_index.md

 If you are new to RsyncUI, please read the [important information](/docs/important/).
 There is also info about the [latest version of rsync](/docs/rsync/) to install.
 The catalog for [storing files](/docs/configfiles/) files is `$HOME/.rsyncosx/macserialnumber/`.

-###  Local attached disks, remote servers and passwordless logins
+###  Local attached disk, remote server and passwordless login

 {{% pageinfo %}}